 In cases where a spouse is killed, the jury will consider the life expectancy of both spouses as part of their analysis for loss of consortium damages.
 The jury will consider the lifetime loss of the spouse, which can be very significant, especially for young couples.

 Many married individuals have a loss of consortium claim after an accident, but they may not realize it.
+Don’t miss out on getting an integral part of your non-economic damages covered by the insurance company.
 John Foy & Associates can help you examine your situation to determine whether you have this type of claim and if you should include it as part of your lawsuit.
-Fill out the form to your right, or call us at 404-400-4000 to get your FREE consultation today.
+Contact us today online or over the phone to learn more about how we can help you.